 So then, don’t make the mistake of thinking that you can just put a site online and people will start flocking to it.
 Also, don’t make the mistake of thinking that all you have to do is write a blog.
 You need a solid strategy.

 Do you currently do any of the following?
 And what results are you getting?
+Do you know your current CPA or conversion rates?
 If this will form an advertising brief, Think about:

 - PPC/Google Ads or Facebook Advertising, Linkedin and others.